Associate Professor and Chair of Russian Studies

 Publications: Prof. Chadaga has published in the journals Russian Review, Slavic Review, and Studies in Twentieth and Twenty-First Century Literature.
 She has an essay in the edited volume Rites of Place: Public Commemoration in Russia and Eastern Europe.
 Her book Optical Play: Glass, Vision, and Spectacle in Russian Culture (Northwestern University Press, 2014) was shortlisted for the Historia Nova Prize for Best Book on Russian Intellectual and Cultural History.

-Current Projects: She is currently working on two projects: one on the intersections of creativity and crime in 19th and 20th century Russia, and one on post-Soviet protest art.
+Current Projects: She is currently working on two projects: a book on the intersections of creativity and crime in 19th and 20th century Russia, and a digital project on Russian material culture.

 Personal: She enjoys creative writing, making mosaics, and exploring nature with her family.